 6. GMC

-GMC joins the top ten list this year with 181 issues per vehicle, according to the J.D.
+GMC joins the top 10 list this year with 181 issues per vehicle, according to the J.D.
 Power survey.
+The GMC Terrain got a top spot in the compact SUV category.

 Also sharing that number five spot by coming in at 169 issues per 100 vehicles is Cadillac.

-Cadillac joins the top ten list this year in large part to the XT6, which is the most dependable upper midsize premium SUV.
+Cadillac joins the top 10 list this year in large part due to the XT5, which ranks highly in the midsize premium SUV category.

 5. Chevrolet (Tie)